datacarpentry/python-socialsci/episodes/02-basics.md

 - "How do I see results?"
 - "What data types are supported in Python?"
 objectives:
+- "Create different cell types and show/hide output in Jupyter"
 - "Create variables and assign values to them"
+- "Check the type of a variable"
 - "Perform simple arithmetic operations"
-- "Recognise built-in functions"
-- "Understand how to specify parameters when using built-in functions"
+- "Specify parameters when using built-in functions"
-- "Know how to get help for built-in functions and any other aspect of the Python language"
+- "Get help for built-in functions and other aspects of Python"
-- "Use the Jupyter environment to show or hide output"
-- "Define datatype and understand how Python uses them"
-- "List the native data types in Python"
+- "Define native data types in Python"
+- "Convert from one data type to another"
 keypoints:
 - "The Jupyter environnment can be used to write code segments and display results"
 - "Datatypes in Pyhthon are implicit based on variable values"